heudiasyc/ALED/README.md

 git lfs pull
 ```

-If you rather wish test the network after training it by yourself, see the [Training](#training) section first.
+If you rather wish to test the network after training it by yourself, see the [Training](#training) section first.

 In both cases, use the following commands to test the network: